dotmailer/dotmailer-magento2-extension-enterprise/README.md

 ## 1.0.5

 ###### What's new
-- We've refactored the plugin that sends enterprise data fields to Engagement Cloud, in line with improvements made to our core module.
+- We've refactored the plugin that sends enterprise data fields to Dotdigital, in line with improvements made to our core module.
 - We've made some minor improvements to the code, as per Magento coding standards.

 ## 1.0.4